edsant1/stalgo/README.md

 Stalgo

-TODO: this gem will pull stats from your app!
+This gem will pull stats from your app!

 ## Installation